luije87/documentation/application_applications.rst

 Applications
 ============

-Applications are how students to apply to :ref:`jobs <application_jobs>` and :ref:`interview schedules <application_interview_schedules>`.
+Applications are how students to apply to jobs and interview schedules.
 Applications can have multiple statuses throughout their lifecycle, have documents attached as part of the application package, and are associated with the student's profile. :ref:`Jobs <application_jobs>` and :ref:`interview schedules <application_interview_schedules>` may be sometimes referred to as "applicables".

 Settings
 --------